tolunaydundar/Twodou/README.md

-# Twodou
+# Yet Another To Do List App (YATDLA)

-Built with pure HTML, CSS and JavaScript.
+Built with HTML, CSS and JavaScript.

-I haven't implemented the feature to save data to local storage yet.
-Also, there are some bugs that I'm currently working on to solve.
+## Features & How to Use

+- Left click on a task to mark it as complete or incomplete
+- Right click on a task to permanently delete it
+- The app automatically saves current state to your browser's local storage

 ## Live Preview